khulnasoft/integrations-core/crio/README.md

 ## Data Collected

 CRI-O collects metrics about the count and latency of operations that are done by the runtime.
-The Datadog-CRI-O integration collects CPU and memory usage of the CRI-O golang binary itself.
+The Khulnasoft-CRI-O integration collects CPU and memory usage of the CRI-O golang binary itself.

 ### Metrics